0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 notes:

 But there is a snag with webassembly
-- Here are the languages from webassembly.org that have first class support for webasm.
+- Here are the languages from webassembly.org that have first class support.
 - Notice a problem?
 	- no python
 	- no ruby
 	- no java
 	- not even javascript

 That's not to say that these languages aren't in the process of being ported to webassembly.
-With emscripten, any C++ program can be ported, but these languages aren't a good fit for the browser due to heavyweight runtimes.
+With emscripten, any C++ program can be ported, but these languages aren't a good fit for webassembly due to their heavyweight runtimes.

 - This has hampered adoption, these webasm languages are so drastically different from the popular high-level languages of the web.
 - but I spot a language in there that I DO like, and Rust was one of the earliest adopters of webassembly, more than 5 years ago.